Lilo & Stitch: The Series

-Lilo & Stitch: The Series (or simply known as Lilo & Stitch on its title card) is an American animated television series produced by Walt Disney Television Animation.
-It premiered on September 20, 2003 on ABC as part of ABC Kids, with a delayed premiere on Disney Channel on October 12, 2003.
-The series ended on July 29, 2006 after airing 65 episodes in two seasons.
+Lilo & Stitch: The Series (titled simply as Disney's Lilo & Stitch on its title card and on American copyright registrations) is an American animated television series produced by Walt Disney Television Animation.
+It premiered on ABC on September 20, 2003, as part of ABC Kids, with a delayed premiere on Disney Channel on October 12, 2003.
+The series ended on July 29, 2006, after airing 65 episodes in two seasons.

-A sequel spin-off of the 2002 feature film of the same name, and the follow-up to the August 2003 direct-to-video pilot Stitch!
+A sequel spin-off of the 2002 feature film on which it was based, and the follow-up to the direct-to-video pilot film Stitch!
 The Movie, it was the first of three television series produced in the Lilo & Stitch franchise, and the only one to retain the same setting as the original film.
-It was aired on Disney Channel worldwide, but has only been released on DVD in full in Japan, in four box sets.
+It aired on Disney Channel worldwide but has only been released on DVD in full in Japan, in four box sets.
+A follow-up film, Leroy & Stitch, was released in 2006 and served as a finale to both the television series and the original Lilo & Stitch canon.

 On November 12, 2019, the series was made available to stream on Disney+, immediately following the service's launch.

 Plot

 Continuing where Stitch!
-The Movie left off, Lilo and Stitch are given the task of collecting the rest of Jumba's missing experiments, changing them from bad to good, and finding the one place where they truly belong.
+The Movie left off, Lilo and Stitch are given the task of collecting the rest of Jumba's 623 missing experiments, changing them from bad to good, and finding the one place where they truly belong.
 Meanwhile, the former Captain Gantu and his reluctant partner, Experiment 625 (later named Reuben), try to capture the experiments for the imprisoned Dr. Hämsterviel.

 Running for two seasons, it had a total of 65 episodes.
-The storyline of the series concluded with the Disney Channel broadcast of the television finale Leroy & Stitch on June 23, 2006.
+The storyline of the series concluded with the Disney Channel broadcast of the television film Leroy & Stitch on June 23, 2006.

 Episodes

 Crossover episodes

 During its second season, Lilo & Stitch: The Series had crossovers with four other shows from Walt Disney Television Animation, three of which were airing during its run and one of which had already ended before the show's production began.
-According to executive producer Jess Winfield, these episodes were inspired by the four "Inter-Stitch-al" teaser trailers that were made for the original Lilo & Stitch film, which featured Stitch invading scenes in various Disney Renaissance films and ruins them.
+According to executive producer Jess Winfield, these episodes were inspired by the four "Inter-Stitch-al" teaser trailers that were made for the original Lilo & Stitch film, which featured Stitch invading scenes of various Disney Renaissance (The Little Mermaid, Beauty and the Beast, Aladdin, and The Lion King) films and ruining them.